Trip Dates: March 12, 2016 & April 15, 2017

 - Snow Trail Thru Old Growth Forest

-From the pass, we continued up the west ridge of Mt.
+From Nordic Pass, traverse southward through open forest for a short distance, then turn left and continue up the west ridge of Mt.
 Catherine.
 This is an excellent snow route through widely spaced trees, and the final summit crest is wonderfully narrow and scenic.
-Snow conditions were very stable except for the final few hundred feet, which had 12 inches of slidey snow over old crust.

 - Jim On Mt Catherine Summit

-For the descent, we followed our tracks back to the parking lot (3.0 hours from summit).
+For the descent, simply retrace your tracks back to the parking lot.

 Equipment Comments